mthjn/Magento-Showcase-Black-White/README.md

 **Magento simple template black and white**

-simple template based on the responsive magento default theme. this archives the whole instalation. just in case shit goes south.
+simple template based on the responsive magento default theme. this archives the full instal. just in case shit goes south and for documentation.

 **To Do**

-*populate right sidebar*
-*get slider extension*
-get different than default sprite/icons better product listing
+get different than default sprite/icons better product listing popup closing

-### dev notes
+### Dev Notes

 **Showcase with login data**